How Our Model Ships Are Built

-Mature Teak Used on All Sail Ship Models
+Hard Wood Used on All Sail Ship Models

 Wood Cutting and Shaping for Wooden Model Ship Building

-The mature teak wood is cut to the millimeter into fine planks for model ships hull planking and fine blocks for carving.
+The wood is cut to the millimetre into fine planks for model ships hull planking and fine blocks for carving.
 All our ship decorations and deck details are hand carved wood.
 The model ships hulls are wooden hulls built to last.
 Frames are cut and shaped according to the ship's blueprints.
 The wooden frames or bulkheads are mounted on the ship's keel.
 The wooden frames and keel arrangement is the skeleton of the ship model.